andreathniah/bucketoftears/_posts/2022-04-03-deploy-gui-apps-on-kubernetes.md

             path: /tmp/.X11-unix
 ```

+And oh, you might ask:

-Wait a second, how in the world did you enroll the Ubuntu Desktop into an existing Kubernetes cluster in the first place?
+> "How in the world did you enroll the Ubuntu Desktop into the existing Kubernetes cluster that you had in the first place?"

 Well... that is one huge step that deserves a post of its own, so that's for another time.
 Though if you are already knowledgeable with Kubernetes, this shouldn't be an issue.